 The second picture is of Grandma and her brother-in-law, Jesse Greenwood.
 Uncle Jesse was married to her sister, Aunt Lurene, or as we called her, Aint Ween.
 All the kids had trouble pronouncing her name, so that's what it became condensed to.
 My Mama was named after Uncle Jesse and Aint Ween.
 Her name was Jessie Lurene Headrick.
 I believe this pic was taken around 1935 or so.
 Both of them died before I was born, so I have only seen pictures and heard stories about them.
 From the stories, they were both characters, too, especially Aint Ween.
 What would any of us be without our family characters and stories?
 Boring, for one. :-)

-ch, and I will be gone every night this week to church.
+We started revival at our church, and I will be gone every night this week to church.
 I may be a little lax on posting this week, but I will try not to let you get too far behind on all the exciting happenings in my life, LOL.

 Monday was busy for me.
 Cecil, Sue and I went to Trumann to Walmart to do a little shopping.
 The Tropical Sno stand was open for the first time today, and we HAD to stop there.
 I got an Orange Creme, and Cecil got the Wedding Cake.
 They were delicious, and really hit the spot, too, since we hit an all-time record high temperature here today.
 It was 94 degrees, folks.
 The average high for this date is 70.
 I told Mike in a comment earlier, Spring was last Monday and Tuesday, and he missed it.
 Check out his blog.
 He works at Dallas/Fort Worth International Airport, and the record high there today was 101 degrees!
 The former record was 94, and it was set back in 1924.
 Poor Mike, he works outside in the heat, too.
 I just checked the temperature on his time/temp link to DFW International Airport, and it's still 81 degrees at 3 am.
 Mercy sakes, that's miserable!